Cole L. Blease

-Coleman Livingston Blease (October 8, 1868 – January 19, 1942) was an American politician of the Democratic Party who served as the 89th governor of South Carolina from 1911 to 1915 and represented the state in the United States Senate from 1925 to 1931.
-Blease was the political heir of Benjamin Tillman.
-He led a political revolution in South Carolina by building a political base of white textile mill workers from the state's upcountry region.
+Coleman Livingston Blease (October 8, 1868 – January 19, 1942) was an American politician of the Democratic Party who served as the 90th governor of South Carolina from 1911 to 1915 and represented the state in the United States Senate from 1925 to 1931.
+Blease was the political heir of Benjamin Tillman, but he led a political revolution in South Carolina by building an independent political base of white textile mill workers in the state's Upcountry region.
 He was a staunch white supremacist and frequently used inflammatory rhetoric to appeal to racial animosities among white voters.

 As governor and later senator, Blease opposed civil rights for African Americans, spoke in favor of lynching, and resisted educational opportunities for Black citizens.
 In the Senate, he introduced legislation targeting interracial relationships and criticized efforts at racial inclusion in public life.
 He was also instrumental in the passage of Section 1325 of the U.S. immigration code, which criminalized unlawful entry into the United States—a provision that remains in effect.

-Early life and political career
+Early life and education

-Blease was born to Henry Horatio Blease (1832–1892) and Mary Ann Livingston Blease (1830–1874) near the town of Newberry, South Carolina, on October 8, 1868, the year that South Carolina's new Reconstruction constitution was adopted, and Black Americans began participating in political life.
+Coleman Livingston Blease was born on October 8, 1868 near the town of Newberry, South Carolina to Henry Horatio Blease (1832–1892), a hotel proprietor, and Mary Ann Livingston Blease (1830–1874).
+Blease was born the same year that South Carolina's new Reconstruction constitution was adopted, and Black Americans began participating in political life.
 He grew up in his father's hotel which led him to be uncommonly social.
+His brother, Eugene, later became chief justice of the South Carolina Supreme Court.
 He was educated at Newberry College, the University of South Carolina, and Georgetown University, where he graduated from the law department in 1889.
 At the University of South Carolina, Blease was expelled for plagiarism and always carried a grudge against the university.

+Early political career

 After his schooling was complete, Blease returned to Newberry to practice law and to enter politics.
-He began his political career in the South Carolina House of Representatives in 1890 as a Democrat and protégé of Benjamin Tillman.
-In 1895, the state legislature ratified a new constitution that essentially disfranchised Black people, thus crippling the state's Republican Party, which they supported.
-The state then had a one-party system, run by the Democrats.
+In 1890, he began a political career in the South Carolina House of Representatives as a protégé of Benjamin Tillman and, like most White South Carolinians, a member of the Democratic Party.
+In 1895, the state legislature ratified a new constitution that effectively disfranchised Black men, thus crippling the state's Republican Party, which they supported, and introducing a period of one-party rule.

-Blease's rise to power, as he moved from the South Carolina House of Representatives to the South Carolina Senate in 1900, was built on the support of both the sharecroppers and white mill workers, then an increasingly-important segment of the electorate in South Carolina.
+Blease's rise to power, as he moved from the House of Representatives to the South Carolina Senate in 1900, was built on the support of both sharecroppers and white textile mill workers, an increasingly-important segment of the South Carolina electorate.
 But it was not a straightforward rise, Blease lost his seat in the legislature in 1894 and his attempt to re-gain it in 1896.
 And while he ultimately obtained a state senate seat in 1900, he subsequently lost races to become the Democratic nominee for governor in 1904 and 1906.

 In 1910, Blease was elected mayor of Newberry and held that position until November of that year, when he was elected governor of South Carolina.